 - You should begin to focus more on conversion rates (such as click-throughs) rather than just open rates to get a broader picture of campaign performance.

-- Where possible, use personalisation in your email (just not in an awkward or creepy way).
+- Where possible, use personalisation in your email (just not awkwardly or creepily).

 - Keep your email titles catchy yet relevant to your audience.